open-data/opengov/html/modules/contrib/simple_sitemap/README.md

  * ...

 Contributed entity types like commerce products or media entities can be indexed as well.
-On top of that custom links and view pages can be added to the sitemap.
+On top of that custom links and view pages can be added to sitemaps.

 To learn about XML sitemaps, see https://en.wikipedia.org/wiki/Sitemaps.